wofsauge/IsaacDocs/docs/Entity.md

 ___
 ### Get·Boss·ID () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
-#### BossId GetBossID ( ) {: .copyable aria-label='Functions' }
+#### int GetBossID ( ) {: .copyable aria-label='Functions' }
 If the entity is a boss, it returns its specific boss id.
-If it isnt a boss it will return 0.
+If it isn't a boss it will return 0.

+A boss ID is **NOT** equal to the entity Type, but is defined as a separate value in the entities2.xml file inside the "bossID" attribute.
 ___
 ### Get·Color () {: aria-label='Functions' }
 [ ](#){: .const .tooltip .badge } [ ](#){: .abrep .tooltip .badge }